vandenit/vandenit-website/content/pages/home.md

     portfolioId: portfolio
     items:
       - title: Tech lead at centric -BNP
-        content: ' I was the Technical Lead for the Enablement project at BNP Paribas Fortis, responsible for onboarding users to the financial platform Centric.
-While leading the technical aspects of Centric, I implemented OWASP guidelines, performed vulnerability assessments, and integrated secure coding practices to ensure that the platform was resilient against modern threats.'
+        content: " I was the Technical Lead for the Enablement project at BNP Paribas Fortis, responsible for onboarding users to the financial platform Centric.
+While leading the technical aspects of Centric, I implemented OWASP guidelines, performed vulnerability assessments, and integrated secure coding practices to ensure that the platform was resilient against modern threats."
         image:
           src: /uploads/main/Screenshot 2024-09-23 at 07.57.06.png
           alt: centric